Bettinardi Golf: History

 Robert Bettinardi started his work in the putting industry in 1991 when he saw an advertisement from Callaway in a golf shop for a putter milled on a Bridgeport milling machine.
 At the time, Bettinardi owned his own manufacturing facility with CNC (computer numerical control) machines that did work for hydraulic companies and the communications industries.
 Bettinardi called Callaway and was put in touch with the company's then designer.
-Bettinardi was able to pick up work from this particular designer and make all of his putters from 1991-1993.
+Bettinardi was able to pick up work from this particular designer and make all of his putters from 1991 to 1993.
 At the time, putting technology entailed milling the head and the neck of the putter separately, then welding the neck on to the head.
 It was during this time that Bettinardi created the first ever one-piece milled putter out of a solid block of steel.

-Other designers in the golf industry noticed Bettinardi’s work which led to Robert making putters for Scotty Cameron from 1993-1998.
+Other designers in the golf industry noticed Bettinardi's work which led to Robert making putters for Scotty Cameron from 1993 to 1998.
 All Titleist putters during this timeframe were milled by Robert in his own manufacturing facility and finished in California.
 During this time frame, Bettinardi was the go-to for milled putters from all of the other top original equipment manufacturers in the industry.

 In 1998, Robert set out on his own to create his own brand, Bettinardi Golf.

-Bettinardi Golf saw immediate success with victories on tour within the first few years of the company’s founding.
+Bettinardi Golf saw immediate success with victories on tour within the first few years of the company's founding.
 The uniqueness came from the patented Honeycomb milling pattern that Bettinardi created using a jewelers bit to create a perfectly flat face.

-From 2003-2005, Bettinardi aligned with the Ben Hogan Golf company, producing putters for them as “Hogan Milled By Bettinardi”.
+From 2003 to 2005, Bettinardi aligned with the Ben Hogan Golf Company, producing putters for them as "Hogan Milled By Bettinardi".
 The most notable victory during this period came from Jim Furyk at the 2003 US Open played at Olympia Fields CC.

-Bettinardi left Hogan after Spalding, who owned Ben Hogan at the time was purchased by Callaway Golf.
+Bettinardi left Hogan after Spalding, who owned Hogan at the time, was purchased by Callaway Golf.

-From 2005-2008, Bettinardi partnered with Mizuno Golf, and again made products under the Mizuno brand named “Mizuno by Bettinardi”.
+From 2005 to 2008, Bettinardi partnered with Mizuno Golf, and again made products under the Mizuno brand named "Mizuno by Bettinardi".
 This partnership lasted three years and at the end of the agreement Bettinardi decided to branch out on his own again.

 Since the partnership ended, Bettinardi Golf has earned 10 victories on the PGA Tour, and 3 on the Champions Tour.
 Most notably and presently, Matt Kuchar, Fred Couples, Jim Herman, Brian Gay, Edoardo Molinari, and Steven Bowditch use their putters.

-In 2018, at the request of the Philadelphia Eagles, the company produced a limited edition Bettinardi BB1 blade putter featuring engravings honoring the team’s first Super Bowl title with the date and 41-33 final score on the bumpers.
+In 2018, at the request of the Philadelphia Eagles, the company produced a limited edition Bettinardi BB1 blade putter featuring engravings honoring the team's first Super Bowl title with the date and 41–33 final score on the bumpers.